 How do bad credit personal loans no credit checks work?

-If you apply for a no credit check loan, you could expect the following:
+If you apply for emergency cash loans no credit check, you could expect the following:

 - Lenders will not access your credit report.
 If you apply for a loan, the lender will not request a copy of your credit report from a credit reporting bureau.